 The history of pounds and ounces dates back to ancient Rome.
 The term "pound" is derived from the Roman “libra pondo,” which meant "a pound by weight."
 The libra was a standard unit of weight used throughout the Roman Empire, and its influence spread across Europe.

 Similarly, the term "ounce" comes from the Roman “uncia,” which was one-twelfth of a libra.
-Over time, as different regions developed their own systems of measurement, these units evolved into the various forms we know today.
-The establishment of standardized weights and measures helped facilitate trade and commerce, ensuring fairness and accuracy in transactions.
+In practice, over time, as different regions developed their own systems of measurement, these units evolved into the various forms we know today.
+The establishment of standardized weights and measures helped make easier trade and commerce, ensuring fairness and accuracy in transactions.

 The modern avoirdupois system, which includes the pound and ounce, was standardized in England in the late 19th century.
 This standardization helped streamline trade and industry, providing a common framework for measurements.